 For example, you could buy a wedding dress second-hand and have it altered as you wish and still you'll pay half the price (tip: buy a dress that's bigger than your size, your tailor will have extra fabric to work on).
 If you don't want to compromise on your designer wedding dress, you could rent it and save thousands of pounds!

 You name it and you could either rent or buy second-hand unless is a personalized decoration.

-TIP for the unsettled bride: you don't have to tell around every single detail of your wedding day if make you uncomfortable saying that is second-hand, besides it won't appear a label on your photo saying "the dress is renting, the centerpiece is DIY second-hand" You'll see the beauty, the love, and fun of your wedding day and your bank will thank for it!
+TIP for the unsettled bride: you don't have to tell around every single detail of your wedding day if makes you uncomfortable saying that is second-hand, besides it won't appear a label on your photo saying "the dress is renting, the centrepiece is DIY second-hand" You'll see the beauty, the love, and fun of your wedding day and your bank will thank you for it!

 Whether you are making a budget with your fiance or with your entire family, remember that it's YOUR Wedding Day and you have all the right to decide who to invite or what to buy without feeling guilty or hurting someone feeling (unless they are willing to pay for it, Just Kidding!)

-Remember to enjoy every moment of your wedding preparation, and most important don't rush if it feels overwhelming, decide a date that is at least 2 years away!
+Remember to enjoy every moment of your wedding preparation, and most important don't rush if it feels overwhelming, decide a date that is at least 2 years away and take your time!